klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

-at) and comparing apples and oranges by comparing systems with a very different price or total cost of ownership, e.g., comparing a server with multiple accelerators costing 60k EURO or more with a standard dual socket server costing only 10k EURO and using only one fifth of the power.
+at) and comparing apples and oranges by comparing systems with a very different price or total cost of ownership, e.g., comparing a server with multiple accelerators costing 60k EURO or more with a standard dual socket server costing only 10k EURO and using only one fifth of the power (these prices being what one actually paid for such nodes in 2022).

 The NVIDIA vendor lock-in and its success in the market have made accelerators very expensive.
 At the current price point, GPU computing only makes sense from a price point of view if the speed-up at the application level is a factor of 2.5 or more per accelerator card compared to a standard medium-sized dual socket node.
+Due to the overdemand due to the explosion of AI, the situation is currently getting even worse as the prices of GPU cards rise faster than those of CPUs, so this may soon become a factor of 4 or 5 that you need to gain.

 As we have seen, some features of accelerators have been carried over to traditional CPUs in the form of new instructions supporting vector and nowadays even matrix computing, and